BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ## Concepts

-First, let's establish some concepts so that we're on the same page when discussing MCM.
+First, let's establish some important concepts so that we're on the same page when discussing MCM.
 These will be used throughout the documentation:

 >**Setting**: A **single configuration option** that can be set by the user.
 >**Config/Configuration/Settings**: All the possible settings; the **entire set of settings** for a mod.